Yolean/kubernetes-mysql-cluster/README.md

  * https://github.com/openstack/kolla-kubernetes/blob/master/helm/service/mariadb/requirements.yaml
  * https://github.com/kubernetes/contrib/tree/master/peer-finder

-### Readiness

-Maybe we should consider an instance ready only if it finds a peer.
-Could use [SQL](https://github.com/ausov/k8s-mariadb-cluster/blob/stable-10.1/example/galera.yaml#L71) but with [wsrep status](https://mariadb.com/kb/en/library/getting-started-with-mariadb-galera-cluster/#monitoring).

-### Liveness

-Haven't looked for examples yet.
-Just check if the instance is up and running.

 ## Preparations

 Unless your Kubernetes setup has volume provisioning for StatefulSet (GKE has) you need to make sure the [Persistent Volumes](http://kubernetes.io/docs/user-guide/persistent-volumes/) exist first.